 His expertise in the media dates back to his work as a broadcast journalist in Ottawa, Montreal, Quebec City, St. John's, and Calgary from 1975 to 1981.
 He has lectured extensively on Canadian foreign policy and taught communications courses abroad.
 He has been published in the prestigious Canadian International Council “Behind the Headlines” series, in Policy Options magazine and on the op-ed pages of the Montreal Gazette, Globe and Mail and St. John’s Telegram.
 In 2012, he published a book of articles and interviews with leaders in the UN system and donated it to Carleton University.
 In 2015, he published the first edition of “The Goal,” a collection of short stories on hockey.
 A revised version was published in 2017.

-In public life, he was a Town Councillor in Montreal West from 1989 to 1993 and has stood for office federally and provincially.
+In public life, he was a Town Councillor in Montreal West from 1989 to 1993 and has stood for office federally (2011) and provincially (1985).
 Between 1980 and 1986 he was an advisor to ministers in the Government of Canada, Ontario and to the opposition leaders in Quebec and Newfoundland.
 He was an organizer for the “Non” campaign in the 1980 Quebec referendum.

-He has coached and managed minor hockey and soccer teams in Ottawa, climbed several mountains in the Canadian Rockies, cycled most of Canada, played semi-pro American football in Switzerland, ran the Ottawa Half-Marathon three times and plays hockey twice a week.
+He has cycled across all of Canada, played semi-pro American football in Switzerland, ran the Ottawa Half-Marathon three times and plays hockey twice a week.
 He is married to Elaine Feldman and the father of three children, James (1973-2005), Emily and Jack.
+Andrew is a fellow of the Canadian Global Affairs Institute and the Environics Institute.